A Company Benchmark of Packaged First Foods in Southeast Asia

 The role of food and beverage companies

 A concern identified by the United Nations Children Fund East Asia and the Pacific Regional Office (UNICEF EAPRO) is that processed foods higher in salt, sugar, and unhealthy fats, and lower in essential nutrients, are increasingly being marketed and consumed in the region.
-Therefore, at the food systems level, key points of action are incentivizing the production of nutritious and safe CPCF and regulating the marketing and labeling of unhealthy foods and beverages to children.
+Therefore, at the food systems level, key points of action are incentivizing the production of nutritious and safe CPCF and regulating the marketing and labelling of unhealthy foods and beverages to children.

 Food and beverage companies selling CPCF products are at the forefront of creating an enabling food environment that can improve the status of complementary feeding, and thus the nutrition and health of older infants and young children in Southeast Asia.

 One of COMMIT’s workstreams involves an assessment using an adapted version of the nutrient profile model for CPCF developed by the WHO Regional Office for Europe (referred to hereinafter as the adapted WHO Europe NPM for CPCF).
-This model was used to profile the nutrient composition and labeling practices of CPCF sold in the capital cities of and through online retailers in the seven Southeast Asian countries.
+This model was used to profile the nutrient composition and labelling practices of CPCF sold in the capital cities of and through online retailers in the seven Southeast Asian countries.

 Click here for more details about the adapted WHO Europe NPM for CPCF.
 More information can also be found on the COMMIT website.